Jainambasra4/mysite/jainambasra/content/chronicle/chronicletwo.md

 ## ⚠️ Safety Tips: What You Need to Know
 Like any **big city**, there are **areas you should avoid** at certain times.
-But this isn’t just a Baltimore thing—it’s **true for many places worldwide**.
+But this isn’t just a Baltimore thing it’s **true for many places worldwide**.

 ### ✅ Tips for Staying Safe:
 - Stick to your **routine** and well-lit paths.